Chart Color Schemes

 Chatswood - East has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 35 projects likely to impact the region.
+AreaSearch has identified 35 projects that could impact this region.
 Notable ones include Chatswood Chase Redevelopment, Coronation Property Mixed-Use Development, Chatswood Grand Residences, and 10 Gordon Avenue Development.
-The following list details those most relevant.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.